Inspecting and Editing Knowledge Representations in Language Models: Controlling Generation

 {\ding{51}} {\ding{55}}

 {{\textcolor{red}\xmark}\xspace} {{\cmark}\xspace}

 \begingroup \endgroup

 We next show \ourmethod can be used to overwrite \emph{background knowledge} about entities with new and even contradictory facts.
-Language models implicitly encode background factual knowledge in their weights \citep[e.g.][]{jiang-etal-2020-know}.
-As shown in \cref{fig:teaser}, when LMs are prompted with text like \textit{To cross London Bridge, one should travel to}, they often complete it with factually true or plausible text like \textit{to the South Bank [in London]}.
-This knowledge is derived from training data (models see many co-occurrences of the strings \textit{London Bridge} and \textit{South Bank}), and is difficult to override: when contradictory information is provided in context, LMs sometimes ignore it and generate text consistent with the training data (which may itself be incorrect!).

-Most current work updates LMs' factual knowledge by editing model weights directly \citep{de-cao-etal-2021-editing, mitchell2022fast, dai-etal-2022-knowledge, meng2022memit}.
-While many of these methods are effective on standard benchmarks, they all share the limitation of changing the behavior of the LM globally.
-This means a user cannot pick and choose when to apply edits.
-Existing methods are also imprecise: edits often bleed into closely related but distinct entities \citep{meng2022locating}.
-Because \ourmethod operates directly on entity representations at runtime, it poses of no risk of altering LM generation elsewhere; it can simply be applied whenever it is needed.
+As shown in \cref{fig:teaser}, when LMs are prompted with text like \textit{To cross London Bridge, one should travel to}, they often complete it with true or plausible text like \textit{to the South Bank [in London]}.
+This knowledge is derived from training data (which contains many co-occurrences of the strings \textit{London Bridge} and \textit{South Bank}), and is difficult to override: when contradictory information is provided in context, LMs sometimes ignore it.
+Most current work updates LMs by altering their parameters \citep{de-cao-etal-2021-editing, mitchell2022fast, dai-etal-2022-knowledge, meng2022memit}.
+They all share the limitation of changing the behavior of the LM globally: users cannot choose when to apply edits.
+In existing methods, edits often bleed into closely related but distinct entities \citep{meng2022locating}.
+Because \ourmethod operates directly on entity representations at runtime, it applies changes only to the entity of interest at the moment of use.